If you own a home or rent an apartment, you may be able to relate to having a neighbor that is anything but neighborly.

 Second Thoughts On Becoming A Landlord

-Considering the most recent tenants, they were either not screened properly or it was just bad luck.
+Considering the tenants next door, they were either not screened properly or it was just bad luck.
 There’s no way to know.

-These tenants cost the investor money in more ways than one – turnover, evictions, damages, excessive clean-up, etc.
+These tenants cost the investor lots of money in more ways than one – turnover, evictions, damages, excessive clean-up, etc.

 After these two incidents, you may think that it would be hard for me to consider becoming a landlord.